charming-whaley/china-population-analysis-hse-project/README.md

 ## 🇨🇳 China population analysis

-In my first year at HSE, I got to play around with a dataset from <a href="https://www.kaggle.com/">Kaggle</a>.
+During my first year at HSE, I got to play around with a dataset from <a href="https://www.kaggle.com/">Kaggle</a>.
 Since I'm a history buff, you can guess what kind of data I snagged - demographics.
 I spend a whole month or so obessing over which country to pick, and finally settled on analyzing China's population.

 ## 💻 Technologies